horychen/ACMSIMC_TUT/README.md

   - PyFEMM (use pip to install this)

 ## Dependency under Linux
+- FEMM is a Windows-only fEA software.
-- Not tested yet.
-(I believe that linux users should be able to figure it out...)
+- Others are not tested yet.
+(Linux users should be able to figure it out...)

 ## Video Tutorials
-For unfamiliated users, I have been creating video tutorials.
+For unfamiliar users, I have been creating video tutorials.
 However, they are currently in Chinese.
-In near future, tge Engligh version will be produced.
+In near future, tge Engligh version will be brought about.

 > If you speak Chinese, I have a dedicated tutorial video on how to make this thing work from the ground up.
 > Please take a look at this link to [知乎](https://zhuanlan.zhihu.com/p/64445558).